vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 to Franz Inc's [AllegroGraph](https://allegrograph.com/).
 AllegroGraph is a "horizontally distributed, multi-model (document and graph), entity-event **knowledge graph** technology".
 It is proprietary and has a free version with a limit of 5 million triples.
+Surely one of those Lisp hidden gems we should know more about.

 A general migration tool was lacking.
 We now have [cl-migratum](https://github.com/dnaeon/cl-migratum), a "system which